spring-attic/spring-cloud-stream-modules/firehose-source/README.md

 * source/ByteByfferMessageConverter: Message converter to read the binary message and convert into protocol buffers and then a tuple or JSON
 * source/TupleFactory: Support class to convert from Protobuf pojos into an XD tuple
 * source/FirehoseOptionsMetadata: Configuration for this sample
   * dopplerUrl (required) : Remote endpoint of doppler, usually ws://doppler.<domain>
   * cfDomain (cloudfoundry only) :  this is your application domain on cloudfoundry
   * authenticationURL (cloudfoundry only) : UAA authentication endpoint
   * username (cloudfoundry only) : user with doppler rights
   * password (cloudfoundry only) : user credentials
   * dopplerSubscription (optional) : the subscription id, leave it blank for the simulator
   * outputJson (optional) : Output JSON string instead of Tuple
   * trustSelfCerts (optional) : If you are using wss and self signed certs on the doppler endpoint

 ## Building with Maven

 Build the sample by executing (you need to explicitely remove the imports profile, otherwise build will fail:

-	source>$ mvn clean package -P \!imports
+	source>$ mvn clean package

 ## Running the Sample